 On 20 March 2003, Iraq stunned the world by detonating a tactical nuclear device—the first of several—to wipe out the coalition forces as they crossed the border into Iraq.
 Two hours later, several more nuclear devices were detonated across Kuwait, targeting coalition bases and supply camps.
 The next series of targets were major oil-production fields and facilities, igniting wells across the small nation.
 By the time the sun set, the coalition forces had suffered losses estimated over 200,000 troops and support personnel; much of Kuwait was burning; and the United States had released the Go-Codes for the counterstrike.

 The Iraqi morning of 21 March 2003 dawned over a desolate, irradiated, burning landscape.
 Every city or town with even a trace of military significance had been vaporized by a rain of nuclear warheads.
 The people who survived the initial wave of the counterstrike soon fell victim to radiation poisoning.
-The country ceased to exist in a thermo-nuclear reign of death.
+The country ceased to exist in a thermonuclear rain of death.

 - The nuclear bombs and resulting firestorms ignited oil wells across the Middle East.